masmutdevofficial/spk-waspas-tahfidz-quran/README.md

 ### 📌 Credits

-This project is developed and maintained by [Masmut Dev](https://masmutdev.com), a passionate developer building smart decision support systems with modern PHP frameworks.
+This project is developed and maintained by [Masmut Dev](https://masmutdev.com), a Fullstack Developer with expertise in UI/UX design and DevOps engineering.
+Passionate about building intelligent systems, clean interfaces, and scalable infrastructures.

 © 2025 [Masmut Dev](https://masmutdev.com) – All Rights Reserved.